Noble-Mushtak/Linear-Algebra-Library/README.md

  * Calculating the best-fit coefficients of a regression model using the linear least squares estimator
  * Schur decomposition using a naive form of the QR algorithm
  * Finding the eigendecomposition given the Schur decomposition
+ * Finding the roots of a monic polynomial by finding the Schur decomposition of the companion matrix

 Finally, the `numerical_test.py` file contains several unit tests which ensure that all of these functions work as intended.